 Construction activities associated with the proposed works have the potential to cause noise and vibration impacts through the use of equipment and construction vehicles for the proposed activities.
-The works will employ a night-time working pattern; however, no residential properties or other sensitive receptors are located within 300m of the works.
+The works will employ a day-time working pattern.
+There are 30 properties or other sensitive receptors located within 300m of the works.
 Due to the short duration and localised nature of the works, the proposed scheme is anticipated to result in temporary minor noise impacts during the construction programme.
 The following mitigation measures will be put in place:

-- The Best Practicable Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum. - The Environmental Health Officer (EHO) for the Highland Council will be notified of works. - On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to the local area. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards. - Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
-Where deemed necessary, acoustic screens will be utilised.
+The Best Practicable Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum.

+- On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to the local area. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards. - Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
+Where deemed necessary, acoustic screens will be utilised. - Notification will be issued to nearby properties prior to commencement of the works, advising of any proposed works and expected restrictions.